What is an au pair?

 In this post, we’ll talk about what an au pair does, and a few things to consider before you decide to host an au pair.

-If you live elsewhere you might not find this post as helpful.
+Now, we will focus on hosting an au pair in the U.S. so if you live elsewhere you might not find this post as helpful.

 Let’s get started.